Golding Bird: Life and career

 Bird was a Fellow of the Linnaean Society (elected 1836), the Geological Society (elected 1836) and the Royal Society (elected 1846).
 He joined the Pathological Society of London (which eventually merged into the Royal Society of Medicine) when it was formed in 1846.
 He also belonged to the London Electrical Society founded by William Sturgeon and others.
 This body was very unlike the elite scholarly institutions; it was more like a craft guild with a penchant for spectacular demonstrations.
 Nevertheless, it had some notable members, and new machines and apparatus were regularly discussed and demonstrated.
 Bird was also a Freemason from 1841 and was the Worshipful Master of the St Paul's lodge in 1850.
 He left the Freemasons in 1853.

-Bird was vain, with a tendency to self-promotion, and his driving ambition occasionally led him into conflict with others.
+Bird was described as vain, with a tendency to self-promotion, and his driving ambition occasionally led him into conflict with others.
 He was involved in a number of very public disputes in contemporary medical journals, including the dispute with the Pulvermacher Company and a dispute over the development of the stethoscope.
-However, he was said to give his patients his undivided attention and a complete commitment to their welfare.
+He was said to give his patients his undivided attention and a complete commitment to their welfare.
 He was a fine speaker, a good lecturer and an eloquent debater.